rapidsai/deployment/source/platforms/snowflake.md

 ## Docker image push via SnowCLI

-The nest step in the process is to push to the image registry the docker image you will want to run via the service.
+The next step in the process is to push to the image registry the docker image you will want to run via the service.

 ### Build Docker image locally